Updated on August 16th, 2022

 It can take a while to get traction but when your channel finally starts to get more views, and you meet the eligibility requirements, you can apply for monetisation of your channel through the YouTube Partner Program.

 You’ll be paid based on the watch time on your videos, not subscribers.
 Regarding the payment rates, they will vary depending upon your particular topic area.

-If you’ve also got a blog, why not also create a YouTube channel in the same niche?
+If you’ve also got a blog, why not also create a YouTube channel or even a podcast in the same niche?
 Your Youtube videos can drive traffic to your blog and your blog can drive traffic to your Youtube channel.

 Summary of Top Scalable Business Ideas

 The best scalable business ideas are online as they don’t require physical store fronts and other expensive fixed assets.

 Of the methods discussed above, blogging offers the most scalable income with the least physical input requirements.
 You will obviously need to write the articles for your blog or pay someone to write them.
 However, once your blog is established, you can monetise it through either affiliate marketing, display advertising or both.

 I’d generally recommend combining this with a Youtube Channel and social media in order to boost the visibility and reach of your website.